-Canby Pond is among a handful of youth-oriented fishing spots in Oregon, open to anglers 17 and younger.
+Canby Pond is among a handful of youth-oriented fishing spots near Portland, open to anglers 17 and younger.

 The pond also is open to people of any age who hold a state-issued Oregon Disabilities Hunting and Fishing Permit.